-- What does a lifestyle constructed through a recognition of emergence look like? - What does a learning community look like at the scale of a society? - How can we create a community at scale to facilitate our accessing of our higher cognitive, physical, and emotional potential? - If you won the lottery would you still do the "work" you do now?
-Do you only believe in work up until the time you no longer need to do it to earn money?
-What if money was taken out of the equation for your fulfillment, as well as your opportunity to learn, create, share, and explore? - How do we construct/accumulate a set of conditions ideal to our health, happiness, and longevity? - What does a lifestyle of access abundance look like?
+- the equation for your fulfillment, as well as your opportunity to learn, create, share, and explore? - How do we construct/accumulate a set of conditions ideal to our health, happiness, and longevity? - What does a lifestyle of access abundance look like?